 To find the archive access list:

 - From the Tools menu (cogwheel icon) go to Site Configuration > Archives.

 - Open the properties of the archive in question.

 Using the access list to control user and group access to archives

 Access lists in FotoWeb are evaluated from the top to bottom.
 If you add groups to the access lists (recommended), it is important to move the most specific groups to the top and the least specific groups, often those with the most members, to the bottom of the list.
 That way, if a user is a member of two groups that are both granted access to the archive, his exact access permissions will be determined by the permissions set on the highest-listed group.

 For each entry in the access list, a set of permissions can be assigned, as can an auto search filter.
 The auto search filter in the access list is applied together with the auto search filter on the archive itself, if any.

-Important: Entries in the access list are never combined.
+Note: Entries in the access list are never combined.
 For each user trying to access the archive, FotoWeb determines one single entry in the access list, and only the permissions and autosearch filter from that entry are applied.

 What are the 'Registered users' and 'Everyone' groups?

 The Registered users group contains all users with a user account (username and password) on the system.
 The Everyone group includes all registered users plus unauthenticated guests.
 These two groups will always be listed at the bottom of the archive access lists.